Toots and the Maytals: Guinness Book of World Records

 On 29 September 1980, the band recorded, pressed and distributed a new album, Toots Live, to the record shops all in the space of 24 hours in an attempt to make the Guinness Book of World Records.
 A live concert was recorded on reels of two-inch, 24-track analog tape, then rushed by van to sound engineers.
 After a running order was determined, the record label was quickly designed and sent to the printers.
 The album masters, labels and the outer covers were then separately sped to the Gedmel factory near Leicester, and the finished product was assembled and delivered to Coventry, where the band was playing the next day, successfully meeting the 24-hour deadline.
 Due to record label oversight, the achievement was not successfully registered with the Guinness Book of World Records.
 Island Records' Rob Bell was quoted as saying, "Unfortunately, the record was not included in the Guinness book, because they required prior notification that the event was going to take place, and no one at Island had informed them of the project!"
 The record for "fastest album release" was not officially held in the Guinness Book of World Records until 28 years later when Vollgas Kompanie claimed the honour in 2008 for recording and releasing their album Live in 24 hours – matching the time interval in which Toots and the Maytals recorded, pressed and distributed Toots Live in 1980.

+In 1980, Island Records marketed the group as the "Authors of Reggae," a title derived from the group's 1968 track "Do the Reggay," which is officially credited by the Oxford English Dictionary for the etymology of the word reggae.
+This branding contributed to a surge in popularity in Africa where the band was promoted as "founding fathers" of the genre alongside Bob Marley.